GowtherZil/easy_tbot/docs/quick/run.md

 # Running

-> This section is about how startup your bot
+> This section is about how to startup your bot

-To make our bot start working, type
+To make our bot start working, just type

 ```bash
 python botmanager.py run